Union Pacific Motor Cars

 Union Pacific and other railroads were always looking to reduce costs, and "distillate" fuel was much cheaper than gasoline.
 Industry standards in the 1920s were not anything close to what we have now, so distillate fuel was essentially whatever the refiners said it was, and the quality of it varied considerably.
 The major motivation for the use of distillate fuel was cost.
 The price of distillate fuel was one-third to one-fourth the price of gasoline, which was about 15 cents per gallon in those days.

-In the 1954 biography of Dick Dilworth, EMC's chief engineer, the author wrote about Dilworth's five-year search that began in 1927, "First of all, Dilworth had to discover what a distillate was.
+In the 1954 biography of Dick Dilworth, EMC's chief engineer, the author wrote about Dilworth's five-year search for an economical fuel that began in 1927.
+"First of all, Dilworth had to discover what a distillate was.
 About the best definition he could arrive at was that it was anything that didn't classify as heavy fuel oil.
 It might range from a low-grade gasoline, to painter's naphtha, to gas oil.
 In fact it was anything the refinery didn't happen to want at that particular time.
 The most uniform product Dilworth came across was something known as Dubbs oil, the heavy half of the pressure benzene taken off during the Dubbs cracking process.
 Attempting to burn this stuff in a carburetor engine, according to Dilworth, was grim business."

 After five years of work in the lab, and in test installations, in 1932 Dilworth was finally able to figure it out, and patented a carburetor that allowed distillate to be used in the Winton engines used in the EMC motor cars.